25 March 2026

 Carbon Capture and Storage (CSS): An Overlooked Decarbonization Lever for Aviation?

-• What is the funding, regulatory and operational horizon for CCS technologies including direct air capture (DAC)?
+• What is the funding, regulatory and operational horizon for CCS technologies including Direct Air Capture (DAC) and Bioenergy with Carbon Capture & Storage (BECCS)?

-• How can DAC fit into the aviation narrative?
+• How can CSS fit into the aviation narrative?
 Is it being included in companies’ net zero roadmaps?

 • What are the opportunities for aviation stakeholders and investors?